The 7 Financial Ratios That Quietly Decide Whether You’ll Feel Calm About Money — or Constantly Stressed

 What This Ratio Exposes

 This ratio doesn’t care how much you earn.
+It reveals:

 Discipline